miekg/dreck/README.md

 Commands are detected in a case insensitive manner.

-For this all to work, you'll need to have an Github App that allows access to your repository
+For this all to work, you'll need to have an Github App that allows access to your repository.
+You'll need:

+* Issues
+* Pull Requests
+* Issue Comments

-- setting this up is beyond scope of this documentation.
-And need to recompile Caddy and have a functional Go setup; again: all beyond the scope of this document.
+And need to recompile Caddy and have a functional Go setup.

 ## Config in caddy